gregnrobinson/k6x/README.md

 ## Create a Service Account

-Place your GCP Service Account JSON Key file within the `./config/creds/` directory.
+Create and copy your GCP Service Account JSON Key file within the `./config/creds/` directory.
 K6x will detect it automatically find it and inject it into the container at runtime.
 No credentials are permenantly stored within the k6x image.
 All `.json` files are ignored by Git by default.

 Either assign the `Editor` role to the Service Account or use only the required roles to satisfy the requirements for k6.

 # Build the K6x image

-Use the provided `image/cloudbuild_local.yaml` file to build the docker image locally, or use the `image/cloudbuild.yaml` to build the image within Google Cloud Build. the deliniation is that building an image locally uses your own computer and Docker Engine to perform the operations.
+*Use the provided `image/cloudbuild_local.yaml` file to build the docker image locally, or use the `image/cloudbuild.yaml` to build the image within Google Cloud Build. the deliniation is that building an image locally uses your own computer and Docker Engine to perform the operations.
 Building in Google Cloud Build will perform the operations on a GCP VM that is dynamically created at runtime so you delegate the oerations comletely to Google Cloud Build.
-This is useful for creating a Cloud Build pipeline trigger to run at a desired frequency to update dashboards that read from a Big Query dataset.
+This is useful for creating a Cloud Build pipeline trigger to run at a desired frequency to update dashboards that read from a Big Query dataset.*

-This Dockerfile based on the official [Google Cloiud SDK Dockerfile](https://github.com/GoogleCloudPlatform/cloud-sdk-docker/blob/master/Dockerfile) with the additional components including K6 and other dependancy requirements for handling data.
+The Dockerfile used to build the k6x image was sourced from [Google Cloud SDK Dockerfile](https://github.com/GoogleCloudPlatform/cloud-sdk-docker/blob/master/Dockerfile) with the additional components including K6 and other dependancy requirements for handling data.

 The Dockerfile is located at `./image/Dockerfile`.

-To build and push an image to GCR, run the following command:
+To build and push the k6x image to GCR, run the following command:

 ```shell
 ./k6x.sh build